 To identify which grey matter regions were disconnected from each other due to the stroke-induced WM tract damage as estimated in Section 3.2., we once again employed the LQT (Griffis et al., 2021) to create parcel-wise disconnectivity matrices for every patient.
 This was done by combining the HCP-842 connectome atlas (Yeh et al., 2018) with a brain parcellation atlas.
 We chose the Brainnetome atlas (BN-246; Fan et al., 2016) as our parcellation atlas, as it was specifically developed for connectivity analyses and includes cortical (n = 210), as well as subcortical (n = 36) regions.
 Following Griffis et al.’s (2021) recommendations, we defined structural connections between a parcel pair as the number of fibres that bilaterally end within the two parcels.
 Further, we set our binarisation threshold for the calculation of the shortest structural path lengths (SSPLs) to 50% and set the Gaussian smoothing kernel to 2.
 This resulted in symmetric 246-by-246 disconnectivity matrices for every patient.

 In order to assess which direct disconnections between two grey matter regions are significantly associated with increased (i.e., pathological) scores in the behavioural tasks, we used custom MATLAB scripts employing mass-univariate GLMs.
-For this, we loaded the symmetric 246-by-246 disconnectivity matrices into MATLAB and removed the diagonal and elements below it.
-We also removed any ROI-to-ROI disconnections that are either (physiologically) non-existent in the patient sample or are present in less than 20% of the patient sample (All = 40; F= 20; M = 20) (cf. Herbet & Duffau, 2022; Sperber & Karnath, 2017).
-After removing those data, we computed a GLM for the remaining ROI-to-ROI connections, using the disconnectivity score as the independent variable and the behavioural score as the dependent variable.
+For this, we loaded the symmetric 246-by-246 disconnectivity matrices into MATLAB and removed the diagonal and redundant elements below it.
+We also removed any ROI-to-ROI disconnections that are either (physiologically) non-existent in the patient sample or are present in less than 20% of the patient sample (N(All) = 40; N(F)= 20; N(M) = 20) (cf. Herbet & Duffau, 2022; Sperber & Karnath, 2017).
+After removing those data, we computed a GLM for each of the remaining ROI-to-ROI connections, using the corresponding disconnectivity score as the independent variable and the behavioural score as the dependent variable.
 To correct for multiple tests, we performed one-sided tests at different statistical significance levels and corrected for family-wise errors by employing 50,000 permutations with maximum statistic permutation (Nichols & Holmes, 2002).
 Again, we repeated this analysis for the whole patient sample, the female patients and the male patients, separately.

 Further, we repeated this analysis using a Bayesian correlation approach to confirm our findings as a Supplementary analysis (see appendix C, Supplementary analysis 1).